userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/03.adding-uftable/docs.md

 #### Including assets

-Two assets have been included on this page.
+Two assets have been included on in the page template:

 ```html
 {% block scripts_page %}